Your Trusted Source for Information on Health

 According to sexual scientific studies, approximately 10 to 25% of women have what is commonly referred to as a deficient or decreased libido, basically their desire for sex if very low.
 Reasons for this may vary including relationship and or self image issues.
 But some doctors relate this in some to a chemical imbalance in their brain.
 Flibanserin is a new trial medication for HSDD (Hypoactive Sexual Desire Disorder) in women and is being touted by some as the “female viagra®”.
-Flibanserin is produced by Boehringer Ingelheim, a German pharmaceutical company.
-It is rumored that its trademark name could be Girosa.
-It is a serotonin receptor agonist and was created and tested as an antidepressant but did not do well as such.
+Flibanserin was produced by Boehringer Ingelheim, a German pharmaceutical company.
+It was recently purchased by Sprout Pharmaceuticals and once the FDA approved it was given the trade name: Addyi® It is a serotonin receptor agonist and was created and tested as an antidepressant but did not do well as such.
 During its testing for depression, many of the female patients interestingly reported an increase in their sexual desire and arousal.
 This led them to test it for this exact purpose.

 In clinical stage three trials of the drug, it was reported that over 2000 female test subjects took part and its finding where encouraging.
 The patients before the testing began had an average of 2.8 times a month where they considered themselves to have had a satisfactory sexual experience.
 During the testing, this number rose to 4.5 times a month.
 The placebo group reported a rise as well but to the lesser extent of 3.7.
 Some of the side effects reported in testing of Flibanserin where headache, fatigue, dizziness, urinary infections, sinusitis and diarrhea.
 But for some woman, these side may not exist or only some and maybe considered acceptable with the improvement in their sexual life.